 Certain dishes like bacon, eggs, toast, cereal and oatmeal have long been associated with typical breakfast fare but in reality, early morning options can be as diverse as any meal of the day.

-As Chef Monkala Jenkarn of the Majestic Grade Sukhumwit Hotel in Bangkok, Thailand shares, a good breakfast buffet takes into account a variety of dishes that appeal to different cultural and national backgrounds.
+Chef Monkala Jenkarn of the Majestic Grade Sukhumvit Hotel in Bangkok, Thailand believes that a good breakfast buffet takes into account a variety of dishes that appeal to different cultural and national backgrounds.
 “Variety prevents customers from getting bored,” he explains.
-“So be sure to include Asian, Western and American, as well as Middle Eastern fare.”
+“So be sure to include Asian, European and American, as well as Middle Eastern fare.”

 “As for Japanese guests, they will love an early morning protein fix with a serving of chicken teriyaki,” he says.
 “Finally, Thai diners will love a filling pad thai made with rice noodles, vegetables, and shrimp or chicken, a complete meal in one.
 Finally for your Middle Eastern guests, a healthy eggplant and tahini salad is a refreshing start to the day.”

-Jumpstart your guests’ day with a good variety of food.
-Click here for more recipes.
+Jump start your guests’ day with a good variety of food using these recipes.

 Interview with Chef Monkala Jenkard, Executive Chef, Majestic Grade Sukhumwit Hotel